federicocarboni/saxe/CONTRIBUTING.md

   not a good fit for JavaScript APIs.
-- Only use `undefined` instead of `null` internally but assume they are interchangeable when receiving values from the user, similar to the behavior of the optional chaining operator.
-Types SHOULD NOT declare `null`.
+- Only use `undefined` instead of `null` internally but assume they are interchangeable when receiving values from the user, similar to the behavior of the optional chaining operator, which accepts `null` and `undefined` but produces `undefined` and not `null`.

 ## Compatibility

-This library targets modern JavaScript runtimes with support for ES2017 and the `TextDecoder` DOM API.
+This library targets modern JavaScript runtimes with support for ES2017 and (optionally the `TextDecoder` DOM API).
 Additionally any functionality which is difficult to polyfill or reproduce should be avoided when possible.
-For example `null` prototype object are banned together with any weird prototype hacks (`__proto__` and `Object.{set,get}PrototypeOf()`) and any non portable runtime specific functionality.
+For example `null` prototype object are banned together with any prototype hacks, `__proto__`, `Object.{set,get}PrototypeOf()` and any non portable runtime specific functionality.

+Avoid using modern features for the sake of modern features, just choose the simplest path to solving the problem.